FAIRmat-NFDI/nomad-tutorial-workflows/docs/core.md

 ## Drag and drop GUI uploads

-You have already performed a standard equilibration workflow for your molecular dynamics simulations, and have organized them in the following directory structure within a zip file:
+Imagine that you have already performed a standard equilibration workflow for your molecular dynamics simulations, and have organized them in the following directory structure within a zip file:

 ```
 workflow-example-water-atomistic.zip